rosiezhong/OFYP_project/README.md

 > WOR_DIR=

 An additional script needed to run this script is tree_type.py.
-This is the folder that this file is stored in.
-All additional scripts needed are provided in this repository. tree_type.py was provided by Tymek Pieszko
+This is the folder that this file is stored in. tree_type.py was written by Tymek Pieszko, and is hence not included due to authorship rights.
+Users can replace it with their own equivalent implementation or contact the original author

 ### Output
 A file named <Species_name>.tree.txt will be created where you specified TREE_DIR.
 It is a tab delimited file containing information on the relevant trees and their relative proportions.